Food composition.

 1. Pick a point on the ground with your eyes which allows you to keep a neutral spine.
 Usually this is looking at the ground a little ahead of you.

 2. Push your quadriceps into the ground while pulling with your back muscles and finishing the movement by using your glutes to push your body into an erect standing position.
 Once standing with the weight, lower the weight under control and repeat.
-You may need to reset your breathe between repetitions and that’s perfectly normal!
-It’s also normal to have a big red face, so don’t worry about about that either!
+You may need to reset your breath between repetitions and that’s perfectly normal!
+It’s also normal to have a big red face, so don’t worry about that either!

 The barbell bench press